 Outside of California, the overtime pay rate is always “time-and-a-half,” or 1.5 times your regular rate of pay.

 In some situations, though, the state law doesn’t matter, because some employers offer double-time compensation, often on top of overtime, with the hopes that promising to pay double will attract employees to work shifts that are usually undesirable.
 You might see double-time incentives offered for work on federal holidays, for overnight shifts, or, in rare cases, on weekends.

 Keep in mind that the federal Fair Labor Standards, which regulates basic payroll practices in America, does not require employers to pay double-time wages.

 Double time is a choice that employers can make, either to reward their employees or to fill shifts that no one really wants to take.
-That’s why you should find any double time pay requirements in your company’s employee handbook, rather than federal labor laws.
+That’s why you should find any double-time pay requirements in your company’s employee handbook, rather than research federal labor laws.

 Union workers may be an exception.
-Some union contracts provide for double time pay, especially on really long days of work, but you’ll have to check with your own contract to know if double time applies in your case.
+Some union contracts provide for a double-time pay rate, especially on really long days of work, but you’ll have to check with your own contract to know if double-time (in addition to overtime) applies in your case.

 What happens in the event that you’re not being paid overtime correctly?
 Most workers have two basic options, either contact the Department of Labor to initiate a claim or file a wage violation lawsuit against their employer.